 Sciatica doesn’t always need treatment, even when it causes symptoms in the leg, and it can sometimes go away with time and minor lifestyle adjustments such as rest and avoiding activities that can worsen sciatica.
 To ease the symptoms and ensure sciatica is addressed, there are a few home remedies and non-invasive treatments you can consider, including:

-- Pain relieving medication.
+- Pain relievers.
 Although this is not a long-term solution, it can help temporarily ameliorate the pain.

 - Stretching to relieve tightness in the lower back, hips, buttocks and legs.